 5) Quality System

 a) Seller shall provide and maintain a documented quality system, acceptable to the Buyer and Buyers customers.
+Unless specified in the Purchase Order, a quality system in compliance with the requirements of ISO 9000, AS 9100, AS9120 or other widely accepted industry standard is preferred.
 The system shall assure that all supplies submitted to Buyer conform to PO requirements.
 The Seller shall perform or have performed the inspections and tests required to substantiate product conformance to drawing, specification, and PO requirements.
-At a minimum, the quality system shall be in compliance with the requirements of ISO 9000, AS 9100, AS9120 or other widely accepted industry standard and as specified in this document or as specifically cited on actual purchase order documents.

 6) Measuring and Test Equipment

-a) The Seller shall maintain a documented system for the calibration and maintenance of inspection equipment that meets the requirements of ISO 10012-1, or other widely accepted industry standard.
-In all cases calibrated equipment shall be traceable to NIST standards.
-Seller’s calibration systems is subject to review at all time by TPI’s procurement/Quality Assurance.
+a) The Seller shall maintain a documented system for the calibration and maintenance of inspection equipment, preferably meeting the requirements of ISO 10012-1, or other widely accepted industry standard.
+In all cases calibrated equipment shall be traceable to international or national measurement standards.
+Seller’s calibration system is subject to review by TPI’s procurement/Quality Assurance.

 b) Calibration records for all equipment shall be maintained on file and shall be available for review by the Buyer or Buyers customer upon request.